SandraFernandz/SandraFernandz/README.md

 ### Fun Facts

-I am a natural born yogini.
+I am also a yogini.
 Get to know me better at my Yoga web page: www.sandrafernandezyoga.com